Napoleon Cake

 What is diplomat cream?

-Diplomat cream, also known as crème diplomate or diplomat custard, is a light, creamy filling used in pastries and desserts like eclairs, cream puffs and fruit tarts.
+Diplomat cream, also known as crème diplomate or diplomat custard, is a light, creamy filling used in pastries and desserts like eclairs, cream puffs, and fruit tarts.
 It is made by combining pastry cream (which is a thick custard made from milk, eggs, sugar, corn starch) and heavy whipping cream.
+Unlike mousseline cream, which is made by combining pastry cream with softened butter, diplomat cream is lightened with heavy whipped cream for a softer, more delicate finish.

 How to make diplomat cream.